zendesk/zendesk_apps_tools/README.md

 * CC and get two +1 from @zendesk/vegemite.

 ## Bugs
-Bugs can be reported as an issue here on github, or submitted to support@zendesk.com.
+Bugs can be reported as an issue here on GitHub, or submitted to support@zendesk.com.
 By mentioning this project it will assigned to the right team.

 # Copyright and license
 Copyright 2013 Zendesk